No, I’m not Britney Spears. And now I can’t get that song out of my head.

 But I did catch myself doing something I had said I would stop doing.
 Yes, we’ve all been there.
 We commit to approaching things differently and turn right around and do the very thing we said we wouldn’t.

-What am I talking about, you ask?
-You’re likely wondering what . . .
+What am I talking about, you ask? . . .

 I read an article in a recent issue of Time Magazine entitled, The New Science of Exercise”.
 It shares how only 20% of people in the U.S. get the recommended 150 minutes of strength and cardiovascular activity per week.

 The benefits from regular activity are impressive in terms of overall health and well-being.
-The article refers to this . . .
+The article . . .

 You find something that works for you and you do it!